 LEARNERS & TRAINEES

-Dr Eleanor Harrison and Dr Eleanor Kleszcz joined the practice in December 2016 as Foundation Year doctors.
+Dr Alice Hart and Dr Alice Hurlstone joined the practice in December 2017 as Foundation Year doctors.
 They are working through a number of specialities as part of their development as doctors within the NHS.
-They are being mentored by Drs Kemp and Longley respectively and will be with us until the end of March 2017.
+They are being mentored by the GP team and will be with us until the end of March 2018.

 If you have any queries about the practice and the way it is run, please contact Sharon Cox, Practice Manager on 01420 81988 or e-mail her via email@example.com